KartashevaAnna/yamdb_final/README.md

 - Then you need to apply migrations: docker-compose exec web python manage.py migrate
 - After that you shall collect static: docker-compose exec web python manage.py collectstatic --no-input
 - Finally, you create a superuser and access the admin panel: docker-compose exec web python manage.py createsuperuser

+## Redeploy on the existing server
+- Re-run jobs in Github Actions or push a new version of the code
+- Open local terminal in yamdb_final\api_yamdb\static folder
+- RUN scp redoc.yaml name@your-public-ip:/home/name/
+- Go back to yamdb_final folder, reconnect to the server
+- Run sudo docker cp redoc.yaml CONTAINER_ID:/app/static
+- RUN sudo docker exec -it CONTAINER_ID /bin/bash and check whether the file is there (ls, cd static, ls)
+- In web browser, go to your-public-ip/admin and your-public-ip/redoc/ to check that the project is available.

 ## Deploy on a new server
 Do the following on the server (in my case it's Yandex Cloud):